webtrees/webtrees.github.io/faq/email.md

 ## Sendmail configuration

 By default, webtrees will use the command `/usr/sbin/sendmail -bs` to send mail.
-To use a different command or options, add a line to `data/config.ini.php`.  e.g.
+If your server requires different options (e.g. `-t`), add a line to `data/config.ini.php`.  e.g.

 ```
-sendmail_command="/path/to/sendmail -x -y -z"
+sendmail_command="/path/to/sendmail -t"
 ```

 ## SMTP Configuration